 |7 pax||600 EUR|

-Price includes: 2 overnight in 3* hotel in Sofia; 5 overnights in family-run hotels in Govedartsi and Banya; half-board (6 dinners and 7 breakfasts); mountain guide and all his expenses for food and accommodation; transfers with pick up and drop off at Sofia airport; snowshoes and poles rental; parking fees; taxes.
+Price includes: 2 overnight in 3* hotel in Sofia; 5 overnights in family-run hotels in Govedartsi and Banya; half-board (6 dinners and 7 breakfasts); mountain guide and all his expenses for food and accommodation; transfers with pick up and drop off at Sofia airport; snowshoes and poles rental; insurance; parking fees; taxes.

 Not included: international flights and taxes; entrance fees for museums and places of interest; chairlift tickets; lunches; other personal expenses; drinks; mountain insurance; tips.